ocean-perception/oplab_pipeline/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f FORMAT, --format FORMAT
+  -h, --help            show this help message and exit -F, --Force           Force file overwrite
-                        Format in which the data is output. 'oplab' or 'acfr'.
-                        Default: 'oplab'.
 ```
 The algorithm replicated the same folder structure as the input data, but instead of using a subfolder of 'raw', a folder 'processed' is created (if doesn't already exist), with the same succession of subfolders as there are in 'raw'.
 The mission.yaml and the vehicle.yaml files are copied to this folder.
-When using the 'oplab' format, the interlaced data is written in oplab format to a file called 'nav_standard.json' in a subfolder called 'nav'.
-When using the 'acfr' format, the interlaced data is written in acfr format to a file called combined.RAW.auv in a folder called dRAWLOGS_cv.
+The interlaced data is written in oplab format to a file called 'nav_standard.json' in a subfolder called 'nav'.

 `auv_nav process` usage:
 ```
-auv_nav process [-h] [-f FORMAT] [-s START_DATETIME] [-e END_DATETIME] path
+auv_nav process [-h] [-F] [-s START_DATETIME] [-e END_DATETIME] path

 positional arguments:
   path                  Path to folder where the data to process is.
 The